 Sidewalk Dining Application

 The Sidewalk Dining application is above and an example site plan as required in the application is here.
-This is a temporary application while the Town reconsiders its sidewalk dining ordinance (Chapel Hill Town Ordinance Sections 17-76 through 17-90).
-Only restaurants that want to use the public right of way (ie Downtown sidewalks) are required to comply with the included requirements and application.
+Note that only restaurants that want to use the public right of way (ie Downtown sidewalks) are required to comply with the included requirements and application.

 Sidewalk dining is a vital part of commercial district vibrancy, variety and economic development.
-As part of the Public Realm initiative of the Downtown 2020 Work Plan, the Town has been examining the sidewalk dining permit process for improvements to improve the Sidewalk Dining Permit Application process, increase flexibility for restaurants, and promote safe sidewalk dining
+As part of the Public Realm initiative of the Downtown 2020 Work Plan, the Town has been examined the sidewalk dining permit process for opportunities to improve the Sidewalk Dining Permit Application process, increase flexibility for restaurants, and promote safe sidewalk dining